VPC-DevAdmin/Inference_Blueprints/rag-chatbot/TROUBLESHOOTING.md

 **Solution**:

 1. Ensure the API server is running on `http://localhost:5001`
+2. If using Docker Compose, ensure the frontend is accessed via `http://localhost:8084` and that it proxies to the backend at `rag-backend:5001`
 2. Check browser console for detailed errors
 3. Verify CORS is enabled in the API